itsamrit/DSA/Recursion and Dp/Readme.md

+🟢We never used & with int i,e int& i

 🟢We can apply dp to all 4 direction if we need to run 4 direction for each cell : https://leetcode.com/problems/longest-increasing-path-in-a-matrix/

 🟢First think of first line i,e what if array of 0 size in recursion, half problem solved